What We Did

 The Adaptive Reuse into housing further pushes the vision of Downtown Santa Ana becoming an urban core with a mixture of development and open spaces that situates commerce, schools, workplaces, residences, and civic buildings within walking distance of transit and one another.
 Although the project itself is not a registered historic place, it is located on the Historic 4th Street Corridor “La Calle Cuatro”, which boasts a variety of boutique shops, restaurants and retail shops and services that cater to local as well as regional needs.

-The Adaptive Reuse theme will also be consistent and carried throughout the development, accented with large overhead doors opening out onto 4th Street, large steel windows, and exposed steel columns to enhance the vibrant aesthetics of the 4th Street Market on the ground ﬂoor and creating a unique pedestrian connection to those living in the loft apartments above.
+The Adaptive Reuse theme was carried throughout the development.
+The project is accented with large overhead doors opening out onto 4th Street, large steel windows, and exposed steel columns that enhance the vibrant aesthetics of the 4th Street Market on the ground ﬂoor, which creates a unique pedestrian connection to those living in the loft apartments above.

 “An innovative solution that creates a rich and vibrant sense of place.
 Nice feel and density to this adaptive reuse, energizing the downtown and reimaging an obsolete building.”

 Westside Urban Forum – 2021 Retail/Restaurant Design Merit Award